This article was updated on April 25, 2022

 First for rent, then for ownership

-The first thing to know about Shanghai real estate is that there is a real lack of space.
-While uninhabited skyscrapers and entire cities are empty in the rest of China, the construction boom in Shanghai is only gaining momentum: the ever-growing demand for housing, hotels and offices leads to the construction of more and more residential areas.
+The first thing to know about Shanghai real estate is that there really isn’t enough space here.
+While the rest of China is empty of uninhabited skyscrapers and entire cities, the construction boom in Shanghai is only gaining momentum: the ever-growing demand for housing, hotels and offices leads to the construction of continually growing residential areas.

-To limit the influx of migrants and prevent a bubble, local authorities have imposed restrictions on the purchase of housing.
+To limit the influx of migrants and prevent the formation of a bubble, local authorities have introduced restrictions on the purchase of housing.

-To become the full owner of a Shanghai apartment, a visitor will have to live in the city for at least three years, and then prove to the authorities that he really spent this time in Shanghai.
-This rule applies to both the Chinese and citizens of other countries.
-Thus, at first, a migrant from Europe will have to live either in a hotel or in a rented apartment.
+To become a full owner of a Shanghai apartment, a visitor will have to live in the city for at least three years, and then prove to the authorities that he really spent this time in Shanghai.
+This rule applies to both Chinese and citizens of other countries.
+Thus, for the first time, a migrant from Europe will have to live either in a hotel or in a rented apartment.

-When the coveted deadline comes, the home buyer will have to pay a deposit of 1% of the cost of the purchased apartment to a special state account – the money is paid simultaneously with the application for registration of the transaction.
+When the cherished deadline comes, the home buyer will have to pay a deposit in the amount of 1% of the cost of the purchased apartment to a special state account – the money is paid simultaneously with the application for registration of the transaction.

-After that, the local government checks whether the investor is worthy to receive an apartment.
-If at this stage the Chinese analogue of Rosreestr finds out that the foreigner has deceived the government agency and tried to buy housing before the expiration of the three-year period, the transaction is canceled, and the 1% deposit is not returned.
+After that, the local government checks whether the investor is worthy of getting an apartment.
+If at this stage the Chinese analogue of Rosreestr discovers that the foreigner deceived the state agency and tried to buy housing before the expiration of the three-year period, the transaction is canceled and the 1% deposit is not returned.

-The unemployed are not allowed to own a property
+The unemployed are not allowed to own real estate

-It does not matter whether the expat has his own business or is considered an employee – the main thing is that the person has at least 24 months of tax payments.
-This is the second prerequisite for buying a home in addition to living three years in Shanghai.
+It doesn’t matter if the expat has his own business or is considered an employee, the main thing is that a person has at least 24 months of tax payments.
+This is the second prerequisite for buying a house in addition to three years of residence in Shanghai.

-After buying real estate from the newly minted Shanghai citizen, an additional real estate tax immediately arises.
+After buying a property from a newly minted resident of Shanghai, an additional property tax immediately arises.
 On average, expats pay 10,000 yuan ($1,500) a year for their own housing.

-The good news is that after the three-year period, the owner of the apartment has the right to return the entire property tax paid – and after that no longer pay the fees.
-If a person sells an apartment before three years, the tax is not refundable.
+The good news is that after the three-year period, the apartment owner has the right to return all the property tax paid – and no more fees after that.
+If a person sells an apartment for up to three years, the tax is not refundable.

-Differentiated tax rates apply when selling real estate.
-If a person has owned an apartment for less than five years, then the seller will have to pay 5% of the cost of housing.
+When selling real estate, differentiated tax rates apply.
+If a person owns an apartment for less than five years, then the seller will have to pay 5% of the cost of housing.
 If more than five years – 1%.

-If a foreigner decides to donate real estate to a relative or friend, the tax rate will immediately increase to 20%: the amount will be calculated by the state based on the average amount of transactions in the area.
+If a foreigner decides to donate property to a relative or friend, the tax rate will immediately increase to 20%: the amount will be calculated by the state based on the average amount of transactions in the area.

 Sellers overestimate the footage

-The area of this entire territory is summed up and then divided by the number of apartments in the house.
-The resulting share in the common building area is added to the documented area of the apartment, and the buyer has to pay for it along with the housing.
+The area of all this territory is summed up, and then divided by the number of apartments in the house.
+The received share in the total area of the building is added to the documented area of the apartment, and the buyer must pay for it together with the housing.

-Therefore, you should not rush to buy an 85-meter one room apartment in a new residential complex – in fact, the area of such an apartment will hardly exceed 50 square meters.
+Therefore, do not rush to buy an 85-meter one-room apartment in a new residential complex – after all, the area of such an apartment is unlikely to exceed 50 square meters.

-Finally yet importantly, you can only become a homeowner in Shanghai for 70 years.
-For commercial real estate, the term is even less – 40 years.
+Last but not least, you can only own a house in Shanghai for 70 years.
+For commercial real estate, the term is even shorter – 40 years.

-What will happen after the expiration of this period, Shanghai people do not know themselves: the rule appeared recently, and no one has yet lived to see the moment when an apartment or office has to be given to the state.
+What will happen after this period, the people of Shanghai themselves do not know: the rule appeared recently, and no one has yet lived up to the moment when an apartment or office will have to be given to the state.

-It is possible that in the coming years, the PRC government will still change the rules, and expats will still be able to live in their own apartment for more than 70 years, but right now law prohibits this.
+It is possible that in the coming years the Chinese government will still change the rules, and expats will still be able to live in their own apartment for more than 70 years, but now the law prohibits this.

 Bonus: mortgage at 1%

-Not a rule, but an exception: foreigners can take out a mortgage on Shanghai real estate at a rate of 1%.
-To do this, a loan must be issued in Taiwan, and the loan itself will be in Taiwanese dollars – on such conditions, local banks willingly lend to foreigners to buy Shanghai real estate.
+Not the rule, but the exception: foreigners can take out a mortgage on Shanghai real estate at a rate of 1%.
+To do this, the loan must be issued in Taiwan, and the loan itself will be in Taiwan dollars – under such conditions, local banks are willing to lend to foreigners to purchase Shanghai real estate.
 In Shanghai itself, a mortgage will cost 5-6% per annum, but a loan can be taken in yuan.

-Here is all you have to know before making a purchase of property in China, buy it or not it’s still up to you, but definitely it has a lot of disadvantages which makes the purchase unworthy.
-The only this that is a great advantage is 1% mortgage that you’ll never meet in any other country, but the rest makes us to better think before serious steps.
+That’s all you need to know before buying property in China, it’s up to you to buy it or not, but it definitely has many flaws that make it unworthy to buy.
+The only thing that is a big advantage is the 1% mortgage, which you will never find in any other country, but the rest makes us think better before taking serious steps.

 Pained by financial indecision?
 Want to invest with Adam?